 The way you ask questions may influence the way you get answers.
 A question to be perfect has to be:

 If you deal with sensitive topics, like illness or addiction, you have to phrase the question discreetly and abstaining from judgements to put the respondent at ease.
 A great way to do that is reminding the interviewee that he’s not the only one who has been in a similar situation.

 What can you expect from an open question?
 And what can you expect from a closed one?
 We can give you some tips to choose between them.

 Open ended questions are useful to collect unexpected answers and to reach a wider target of respondents.
 Moreover, open questions encourage a respondent analysis on the topic.
-Closed ended questions (as single or multiple choice questions) are preferred when you have an high number of respondents and when you need the same answer codification for all of them.
+Closed-ended questions (as single or multiple choice questions) are preferred when you have a high number of respondents and when you need the same answer codification for all of them.

 Programming a questionnaire with the right sequence

 The result of the research can be considerably influenced by the sequence of questions.
 In fact, the order of the questions can produce a neutral questionnaire or subtly suggest an answer.
 You have two types of questions sequences to choose from: